tdincer/Electricity-Bill-Optimization/README.md

 ### Requirements

-Python 3.6 is required.
+Python 3.6 or greater is required.
 See also [requirements.txt](./requirements.txt) file.